Candles/Open Flame Devices Policy

 The purpose of this policy is to provide policy and procedure information regarding open flame devices.

-Generally, the use of candles, incense, potpourri and other open flame devices such as lamps and lanterns, is prohibited in the University's academic buildings, offices, residence halls and housing.
+Generally, the use of candles, incense, potpourri and other open flame devices such as lamps and lanterns, are prohibited in the University’s academic buildings, offices, residence halls and housing.
 However, candles and open flame devices may be used subject to certain restrictions.